thgcode/snippetsForNVDA/README.tpl.md

 * Press NVDA+CONTROL+SHIFT+numeric keys twice quickly to paste the content of this memory slot to the running application.

+* Press NVDA+ALT+S to save the snippets to disk.

+* Press NVDA+ALT+L to load the previously saved snippets from disk."""),

 # Contributing and translating

 If you want to contribute or translate this addon, please access the [project repository](${addon_url}) and find instructions on the contributing.md in the english documentation directory